 Even if I have no symptoms, I should have my first ultrasound or MRI at 5-6 years after my initial implant surgery and then every 2-3 years thereafter.
-If I have symptoms or uncertain ultrasound results for breast implant rupture, an MRI is recommended.
+If I have symptoms or uncertain ultrasound results for breast implant rupture at any time, an MRI is recommended.

-I understand that for as long as I have my breast implant(s), I will need routine and regular follow-up with my physician, for examination of my breast implant(s) as well as to discuss any updates regarding breast implant issues.
+I understand that I will need routine and regular follow-up with my physician as long as I have a breast implant for examination of my breast implant as well as to discuss any updates regarding breast implant issues.